Chart Data Selection: Flexible

 One row, three series

-The chart in this example has the Data node (see XML document above) as its XPath context node.
+The chart in this example is created within the Data node (see XML document above).
 Only one row is used for data selection, but it generates three series.
 This is because the XPath expression in the For-Each column returns a sequence of three items, thus implicitly creating three series.